chelsilarious/AutoDiff/docs/documentation.md

 ```
 #### Automatic Differentiation with auto_diff() function

-The auto_diff() function takes 4 parameters:

 The `auto_diff()` function takes 4 parameters
-- functions - str/list/lambda function, the function or list of function you want to calculate
+- functions - str (functions written as a string) / list (a list of functions written as strings) / lambda function (returning a single function or a list of functions), the function or list of functions for which you would like to get derivatives
 - var_dict - dictionary, specify the names and values for all variables in input functions
 - target - list, list of string specifying the name of your target variables to calculate the derivative, default to None, which will return derivative for all variables
 - mode - str, "forward" or "reverse", specify the mode of automatic differentiation, default as "forward"